haligonda/haligonda.github.io/_posts/2022-9-12-PhD-Reflections.md

 </div>

 * Everyone is naked.
 This is a dramatization of the phrase “the emperor has no clothes”.
 The more I climb ivory towers the more I realize that the people who you assumed knew everything and had everything under control often don’t.
 They are humans too.
 This is both terrifying because nobody is in control but also highly motivating because you can make a difference.
-* Just because you can work on something doesn’t mean you should.
+* Just because you *can* work on something doesn’t mean you should.
 Taking an idea all the way to a publication is incredibly time consuming.
 And there are fixed costs to the endeavor that don’t scale and aren’t particularly educational, e.g. making Figure 4 for the 30th time with a slightly different color scheme this time.
-* Think about if this project went perfectly according to plan, what comes of it.
+* When deciding if a project is worth pursuing think "if this went perfectly according to plan, what comes of it?"
 If the outcome in this unrealistic scenario isn’t all that great then look further.

 My favourite science quote: